Arturs-E/frontend-quiz/README.md

 1. File arrangement:
    - The entry point for all quiz related components is Quiz.vue
    - The 3 quiz views - form, test, results - are separated into different components
-   - Shared components, e.g. button, progress bar, loader, test answer, are separate components
+   - Shared components, e.g. button, progress bar, loader, test answer, headings, form fields are separate components
    - This could be improved further by separating form fields, etc.
 2. Quiz component:
    - The parent Quiz component holds state for which view to render,